chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 3.md

   - at: 2021-11-13T10:30:00-0700
     changes: >
       Updated [that same new section](#server-side) to reflect a *serious* miss on my part—how scoping completely fails there.
+  - at: 2021-11-14T15:45:00-0700
+    changes: >
+      Extended the discussion around language servers to include comments on interop with the existing TypeScript Language Service.
 templateEngineOverride: md

 ---